2014-2017 Yoke

 The reducer bushings and bolt on the frame end reuse the stock hardware.
 The rear triangle end uses the reducer and bolt provided with the yoke.
 Metal DU bushing are required for both eyelets.

-What about WC frames?
+What about WC or Era frames?

 2018-2020 Yoke